discordjs/guide/guide/oauth2/README.md

 }
 ```

-Try fetching the user's information now that you have an access token and a refresh token.
-It's the same as how the html file did it in the html file.
+With an access token and a refresh token, you can once again use the [`/api/users/@me` endpoint](https://discord.com/developers/docs/resources/user#get-current-user) to fetch the [user object](https://discord.com/developers/docs/resources/user#user-object).

 <!-- eslint-skip -->
 ```js {3-7,9}